 |Min # years||Max # years||Min # years||Max # years|

 When you create a new policy for a specific country, SmartRecruiters automatically selects a default value.
 You can choose a different duration.
-If so, that period begins on the date that you reject the candidate, and depends on the location of the job, not the candidate’s location.
+If so, that period begins on the date that you hire the candidate (or reject the candidate), and depends on the location of the job, not the candidate’s location.